History of Hymns: 'The First Noel'

 Born is the King of Israel.

-Sir John Stainer (1840-1901) standardized the melody as we know it and provided a harmonization that has become the customary one today.
+Sir John Stainer (1840–1901) standardized the melody as we know it and provided a harmonization that has become the customary one today.
 Sandys published Stainer’s arrangement in Christmas Carols New and Old (1876).
-The eight-measure melody is essentially repeated two times for each stanza plus the refrain.
+The eight-measure melody appears twice for each stanza, plus the refrain variant.
 Stainer enhanced the refrain by allowing the tenors to soar to a high F-sharp on the final “Noel,” giving it a sense of climax, while the soprano maintains the repetition throughout.
-See the song in Christmas Carols New and Old (1879 edition).
-Hear the Staple Hill Salvation Army Band playing Stainer’s version at https://www.youtube.com/watch?v=iznOSxywgo4.
+Tenors look forward to taking the spotlight at that point, leaving the sopranos on the original tune that becomes a less interesting countermelody.
+See Stainer’s setting of the song in Christmas Carols New and Old (1850 edition) at the following link: https://archive.org/details/christ00bram/page/12/mode/2up.
+Then listen to the Staple Hill Salvation Army Band playing Stainer’s version at https://www.youtube.com/watch?v=iznOSxywgo4.

-The repeated “Noel” (or “Nowell” in some hymnals) has the character of spreading the good news – “born is the King of Israel.”
-A final stanza, occasionally used in hymnals, draws all humanity into the story and extends the salvation narrative to Christ’s suffering.
-Although the use of “mankind” has probably limited its use in current hymnals, this stanza places the birth of Jesus into the fuller context of redemption:
+The repeated “Noel” (or “Nowell” in some hymnals) has the character of spreading the good news— “born is the King of Israel.”
+A final stanza, occasionally used in hymnals, draws all humanity into the story and extends the birth account to the story of salvation and Christ’s suffering.
+Though the use of “mankind” has probably limited its use in current hymnals, this stanza places the birth of Jesus into the fuller context of redemption:

 Then let us all with one accord